voigtjessica/champions_2.0/README.md

 - ```parameter_choosing_at_daten_ki.ipynb``` : Normative documents for Data and AI in Austria
 - ```parameter_choosing_at_regierung.ipynb``` :  Austrian government program
 - ```parameter_choosing_at_timber.ipynb``` : Normative documents for timber / forest , climate and land in Austria

-  <br><br>
-  All the visualizations were saved in the respective folders (AT_DATEN_KI) and so on.
-Then we manually analyzed these files and selected the best visualization (therefore the OK after the folder name, showing that we inspect it).
 - ```parameter_choosing_de_daten_ki.ipynb``` : Normative documents for Data and AI in Germany
 - ```parameter_choosing_de_regierung.ipynb``` :  German government program
 - ```parameter_choosing_de_timber_kl.ipynb```: Normative documents for timber / forest , climate and land in Germany